Amarnath Temple: Modern history

-2020 and 2021: COVID-19 pandemic

-The annual pilgrimage was cancelled in the year 2020 and 2021 due to COVID-19 pandemic.
-On 22 April 2020, the Shri Amarnath Ji Shrine Board announced the suspension of the Yatra because of the COVID-19 pandemic in India.
-Later however it withdrew the press circular and announced cancellation of the suspension.
-Lieutenant Governor G. C. Murmu said that a final decision would depend on future developments related to the pandemic.
-In light of the pandemic, the union territory government on 4 July announced that only 500 people would be permitted road travel to the shrine and everyone entering Jammu and Kashmir would be tested for COVID-19, and quarantined until their reports came back negative.
-The pilgrimage was later cancelled on 21 July due to the pandemic, with cases of coronavirus in the union territory increasing greatly since 1 July.
-Facilities for viewing the prayer ceremony online were made available.

-The shrine board on 27 March 2022 decided to resume the pilgrimage after a gap of two years, starting from 30 June and lasting for 43 days, while following protocols to prevent the spread of COVID.

-2022: temporary suspension due to flash flood

-On 8 July 2022, at least 16 people were killed, over 40 missing, and dozens were injured while around 15000 pilgrims were stranded near the Amarnath Holy cave due to a flash flood triggered by a cloudburst near the Lidder Valley en route to the venerated cave.
-The Amarnath Yatra was halted due to the flash flood on 8 July for 3 days.

 Legends

-According to legend, Sage Bhrigu was the first to have discovered Amarnath.
-A long time ago, it is believed that the Valley of Kashmir was submerged underwater, and Sage Kashyapa drained it through a series of rivers and rivulets.
+According to legend, Sage Bhrigu was the first to discover Amarnath.
+A long time ago, it is believed that the Valley of Kashmir was underwater, and Sage Kashyapa drained it through a series of rivers and rivulets.
 As a result, when the waters drained, Bhrigu was the first to have darshan of Shiva at Amarnath.
-Thereafter, when people heard of the lingam, it became an abode of Shiva for all believers and the site of an annual pilgrimage, traditionally performed by lakhs of people in July and August during the Hindu Holy month of Savan.
+Thereafter, when people heard of the lingam, it became an abode of Shiva for all believers and the site of an annual pilgrimage, traditionally performed by lakhs of people in July and August during the Hindu holy month of Savan.

 It is believed that Shiva left Nandi, the bull, at Pahalgam (Bail Gaon).
 At Chandanwari, he released the Moon from his hair (Jata).
 On the banks of Lake Sheshnag, he released his snake.
 At Mahagunas Parvat (Mahaganesh Mountain), he left his son Ganesha.
-At Panjtarni, Shiva left behind the five elements - Earth, Water, Air, Fire and Sky.
+At Panjtarni, Shiva left behind the five elements – Earth, Water, Air, Fire and Sky.
 As a symbol of sacrificing the earthly world, Shiva performed the Tandava Dance.
-Then, finally, Shiva entered the Amarnath Cave along with Parvati and both of them manifested into a Lingam made of ice.
+Then, finally, Shiva entered the Amarnath Cave along with Parvati and both of them manifested into a lingam made of ice.
 Shiva became the lingam of ice and Parvati became the yoni of rock.